Apocalypse Now: Apocalypse Now Final Cut

 In April 2019, Coppola showed Apocalypse Now Final Cut for the 40th anniversary screening at the Tribeca Film Festival.
 This new version is Coppola's preferred version of the film and has a runtime of three hours and three minutes, with Coppola having cut 20 minutes of the added material from Redux; the scenes deleted include the second encounter with the Playmates, parts of the plantation sequence, and Kurtz's reading of Time magazine.
 It is also the first time the film has been restored from the original camera negative at 4K; previous transfers were made from an interpositive.
 It was released in autumn 2019, along with an extended cut of The Cotton Club.
 It also had a release in select IMAX theaters on August 15 and 18, 2019, in a collaboration between IMAX and Lionsgate.

 Home media

 The home media release history of Apocalypse Now is summarized in the following table.
 Although the dates are for the American publication of the home media editions, releases by publishers in other territories are identical in content and format.
-Despite filming Apocalypse Now in 2.35:1, the film's cinematographer Vittorio Storraro periodically approved home media releases in his preferred aspect ratio, the 2.00:1 Univisium.
+Despite filming Apocalypse Now in 2.35:1, the film's cinematographer Vittorio Storaro periodically approved home media releases in his preferred aspect ratio, the 2.00:1 Univisium.
 This aggressive crop of the original 2.35:1 film negative has been done away with in all releases since Coppola's American Zoetrope reassigned home media rights to Lionsgate Home Entertainment in 2010.
 Cuts featuring Coppola's 2001 audio commentary are marked with a double dagger; the 2006 theatrical commentary is an edited version.